 Sambucus nigra 'Aurea' - 30-40 CM C2

 Root

-Sambucus nigra 'Aurea' is a shallow-rooted plant and, depending on the soil, forms densely branched roots.
+Sambucus nigra 'Aurea' is a shallow-rooting plant and, depending on the soil, forms densely branched roots.

+Sambucus nigra 'Aurea' - 30-40 CM C2